Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Stochastic Reformulations of Linear Systems

 \subsection{Stochastic functions}

-Let $\cD$ be an arbitrary distribution over $m\times \sdim$ matrices, which we shall denote as $\mS$.
+Let $\cD$ be an arbitrary distribution over $m\times \sdim$ matrices.
 We shall write $\mS\sim \cD$ to say that $\mS$ is drawn from $\cD$.
 We shall often refer to matrix expressions involving $\mS, \mA$ and $\mB$.
 In order to keep the expressions brief throughout the paper, it will be useful to define and